open-compensation-token-license/license-token-website/wikisrc/nft-sustainability.md

 Additionally, the volatility and speculative nature of the NFT market can exacerbate the misalignment between digital culture and ecological responsibility.
 The hype-driven mentality can lead to excessive minting and trading, resulting in unnecessary energy consumption that undermines sustainability efforts.

 There is also ongoing debate surrounding the transparency of carbon offset initiatives.
 Critics question the effectiveness and legitimacy of carbon offset programs, arguing that some projects may not deliver on their promised emissions reductions or fail to address the root cause of the problem.
+For more on sustainability, visit [Sustainable Blockchain Practices](https://www.license-token.com/wiki/sustainable-blockchain-practices).

 ## The Future of NFT Sustainability